Hashtag Web3 Logo

 For strengths:

-• Be honest and confident.
-Choose strengths that are relevant to the job.
+• Be truthful and assertive.
+Select strengths relevant to the job.

 For weaknesses:

-• Be honest, but don't raise a red flag.
-Don't choose a weakness that is critical for the job.
+• Be candid, but avoid critical flaws.
+Choose a weakness that isn't essential for the job.

-Example: "I sometimes have a tendency to take on too much myself rather than delegating.
-It's something I'm actively working on.
-I've started using a project management tool to assign tasks more clearly and to trust my team to deliver, which has actually improved our overall productivity."
+Example: "I tend to take on too many tasks myself instead of delegating.
+I'm actively working on this by using a project management tool to assign tasks more clearly and entrust my team with responsibilities, which has improved our overall productivity."

 4. "Where do you see yourself in five years?"

-• Connect your goals to the company.
-Show that you see a future for yourself at this company.
+• Connecting your aspirations to the company.
+Show that you envision a future with the organization.

-Example: "In five years, I hope to have become a true expert in this field and to be taking on more leadership responsibilities.
-I'm excited about the opportunity to grow with this company, and I'm particularly interested in the path to becoming a Senior Engineer or even a Team Lead."
+Example: "In five years, I aspire to be an expert in this field, taking on greater leadership responsibilities.
+I look forward to growing with this company, particularly regarding the path to becoming a Senior Engineer or even a Team Lead."

 5. "Do you have any questions for me?"

-• "What are the biggest challenges for the person in this role?"
+• "What are the biggest challenges the person in this role will face?"

 • "What does success look like in the first 3-6 months?"